muckamuck/stackility/README.md

 * print CloudFormation Outputs at the end of the upsert command
 * investigate giving an IAM role, something like the profile  selection
-* finish the change set work
-* add drift command and option on upsert